schenkse/preprint-numbers/README.md

 # preprint-numbers
-A small web application to server preprint numbers to users.
+A small web application written in Python to serve preprint numbers to users.